TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - We should check if the spectator gui is ready for sudden complete changes to the sampled cosmos
 	- if some entities aren't actually dead for example

-- You have released the cursor.
-To control the crosshair, press Tilde again.

 - client_setup replay
 	- for now we can have entire client setups as snapshots
 	- adapter can have a pointer